Jimmy Sohns, Who Sang ‘Gloria’ With Shadows of Knight, Dead at 75

 Jimmy Sohns, lead singer of the 1960s band Shadows of Knight—best known for the hit “Gloria”—has died at the age of 75 after suffering a stroke earlier in the week.

-Shadows of Knight, based in Chicago, put out three albums in five years, and their big single—originally written and recorded by Van Morrison and later by Laura Branigan—hit No. 10 on the Billboard charts.
+Shadows of Knight, based in Chicago, put out three albums in five years, and their big single—originally written and recorded by Van Morrison, but not the same later recorded by Laura Branigan—hit No. 10 on the Billboard charts.

 They had a few other lesser hits before the group all but disintegrated, leaving Sohns to re-form it and carry on.
 They put out one more album in 1970—and then again during a comeback of sorts in 2006.